mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 You can see stats and admin options at ``https://office.<serveraddress>/loleaflet/dist/admin/admin.html``.

-Next, go to NextCloud.
+Next, go to Nextcloud.
 Click the menu, and go to :menuselection:`Apps --> Productivity`.
 Install the "Collabora Online connector".
 Then, go to :menuselection:`Admin --> Additional settings --> Collabora Online`.

 Set :guilabel:`Collabora Online server` to :code:`https://office.mousepawmedia.net/`
 and click :guilabel:`Apply`.

-Now you can go to the Office app in NextCloud to access Collabora Office!
+Now you can go to the Office app in Nextcloud to access Collabora Office!

-`SOURCE: Getting started in 3 steps (NextCloud) <https://nextcloud.com/collaboraonline/>`_
+`SOURCE: Getting started in 3 steps (Nextcloud) <https://nextcloud.com/collaboraonline/>`_

 Last, we need to modify fail2ban so it won't lock users out when using CollaboraOffice.